Wholesale price increases in England for 2026/27

 We’re here to help

-We recognise that the wholesale price increases in some regions are exceptionally high and that these increases come at a time when many businesses are already facing increased cost pressures.
+We recognise that the wholesale price increases in some regions remain high and that these increases come at a time when many businesses are already facing increased cost pressures.
 We’re committed to doing everything we can to minimise the impact on our customers.

 Please visit our Customer Support page to view a range of support options we can offer you.
 Alternatively, if you would like to speak to us, please get in touch with your dedicated Account Manager if you have one, or contact us here and one of our friendly advisers will be happy to help.